 As an Amazon Associate, we earn from qualifying purchases.
 This is without any additional costs for the buyer but does support us in maintaining our website.

 If you love the outdoors and are looking to rekindle your sense of adventure, then you’ve probably thought about taking up kayaking.
 Being the captain of your own ship will allow you to explore anywhere you choose, while also being a great way to get fit, reduce stress, bond with friends, and to just have fun out on the water.

-So, now the question is: “what kind of kayak should you get?”
+With all the boxes ticked, it’s just a matter of picking your first boat, and now the question is: “what kind of kayak should I get?”

 There are so many different kinds of kayaks, and we understand the confusion and difficulty in picking one.
 After all, we were once in your shoes.

 To make things a little more confusing, there’s not an all-purpose boat that is suitable for all types of kayaking.
 Kayaking isn’t the cheapest hobby to take up either, and buying a kayak that doesn’t fit your requirements is a sure way to waste money unnecessarily.

 The best way to decide on which kayak is right for you and the type of kayaking that you want to do, is to go on a few different paddling adventures.
 Book a guided tour or rent a boat from your local outfitter to get a feel for the models, shapes, sizes, and brands you like.

 Make a point of talking to local paddlers as well and get their opinions on good boats for the water conditions you’ll encounter.

 The type of paddling you do, and hence, the type of kayak you buy will also be dictated by the water bodies closest to home.
 If you live near a beach, you’re looking at purchasing a recreational or touring kayak.
 If you live near rivers and lakes, you may decide on an all-purpose, recreational boat or maybe even a whitewater kayak (if you’re the adventurous type).